CFTeamDev/TrialCFTeamFlasher/README.md

 <h1 align="center">This trial software made by CFTeam creates fake transaction to you wallet.</h1>

-# NOT WORKING AT THIS MOMENT!
-WE ARE WORKING ON FIX #
-## YOU CAN TRY OUR OFFICIAL VERSION OF SOFTWARE https://github.com/CFTeamDev/CFTeamFlasher/ ##
+# 1.0 release

+*Updates*
+- Changed pricing
+- Fixed the whole software

 ## Features

-All wallets supported ✔️
+- All wallets supported ✔️

-Tradable ✔️
+- Tradable ✔️

-Coins stay in blockchain for 90 days ✔️
+- Coins stay in blockchain for 90 days ✔️

-Creates fake Bitcoin or USDT transactions ✔️
+- Creates fake Bitcoin or USDT transactions ✔️

+## Limits

+- Creates around 10 BTC and 1000 USDT daily

 ## Preview